 What is VAT funding?

-When quarterly VAT payments are looming and there is limited cash in the business to secure paying this bill, access to additional finance is very useful.
+When quarterly VAT payments are looming for your dental practice and there is limited cash in the business to secure paying this bill, access to additional finance is very useful.

 VAT funding enables businesses to pay your quarterly VAT payments over the course of an agreed term (usually 12 months).
 This will be paid back over a series of monthly payments.
 This loan provides the liquid funds needed for businesses to settle their VAT bill without provoking any consequences from HMRC.
 Obtaining this loan will boost the company’s overall cash flow position as well as pay your VAT bills smoothly.